 Beyond a concussion, the blunt force of a car crash can also cause a moderate or severe TBI.
 Serious TBIs can cause persistent headaches (migraines), repeated vomiting, and even seizures.
-If you’ve struck your head during a crash and now experience nausea, seek immediate medical attention.
+If you’ve experienced head trauma during a crash crash and now experience nausea, seek immediate medical attention.

 5. Whiplash (Cervical Sprain)

-Whiplash is the most common car accident neck injury.
+Whiplash is the most common car accident neck injury and one of the most common kinds for soft tissue injuries from car accidents.
 Also known as a cervical sprain, a whiplash injury is caused by a rapid back-and-forth motion in the neck and head.
 The violent motion of the neck combined with the average weight of the head can tear sensitive structures in the spine.

 A whiplash injury typically involves soft tissue like muscles and ligaments.
 However, a traumatic accident can also damage the individual joints that connect each bone in the spine.
 These types of injuries can cause severe neck and shoulder pain, debilitating headaches, nausea, and vomiting.